vnt-github/cs238p/lectures/12_synchronization.md

     - BIOS starts BSP which start the Bootloader -> main-> mpmain.
     - startothers(): BSP sends interrupts to other Application Processors (AP) to wake then up.
         - with each interrupt we send a pointer to stack.
-        - interrupt itself sends pointer to entry point that each AP needs to start executing when they wake up.
+        - interrupt itself sends pointer to entry point that each AP needs to start executing when they wake up ie. mpenter.

 - each AP needs to start running an assembly sequence.
     - this assembly sequence can be anywhere in the memory as long as it's not used.